 Alex - stock.adobe.com

-Editor's note: This article is part two in an ongoing series that looks at SASE vendors and their platforms.
+Editor's note: This article is part two in a series that looks at SASE vendors and their platforms.
 These vendors were chosen regardless of size or ranking.
 Instead, they were selected based on enterprise interest and competitive bids that our expert has encountered while consulting customers.

 As larger and more significant cyber attacks spread worldwide, many businesses require a strong security architecture for their enterprise networks.
 Fortinet is on the forefront of providing security-driven networking products.